 Q: Can we really « play » about the liberty of expression?
 Isn’t it opportunism?

 A: The authors of Charlie Hebdo wanted to be able to laugh about any subject, because humor is a way of expression that allows passing a message in a different way.
 This game is going in the same direction and offers to play and defend values at the same time.

 The game is free, to broadcast a message to the most people.
-The commercial part is contains is optional, and we wanted it in order to cover our costs and fund a recognized NGO defending the liberty of the press.
+The commercial part is contains is optional, since they announce different products on here like tools for wood working such as a mini circular saw you can see here.
 All the time we will have spent developing this project is a way to value our skills for a cause.
 We’re convinced it’s better than doing nothing!